whatisnuclear/website/_safetyminutes/dont-self-sabotage.md

 # What Happened

-In 1944, the CIA published a booklet [1] describing how to introduce friction into professional settings via corporate sabotage.
+In 1944, the OSS (predecessor to the CIA) published a booklet [1] describing how to introduce friction into professional settings via corporate sabotage.
 {{page.description}}

 Some examples of sabotage included in the booklet as related to meetings